Education in Malaysia: Gender

 In 2004 the UNDP (United Nations Development Programme) representative Dr. Richard Leete stated that Malaysia's ranking in the UNDP gender index was not "as high as it should be".
-Former Higher Education Minister Datuk Dr Shafie Salleh replied that it was not unique to Malaysia.
+Former Higher Education Minister Shafie Salleh replied that it was not unique to Malaysia.
 His quoted statistics revealed that there was a 2:1 ratio of boys to girls in polytechnics and at public higher learning institutions.
 In virtually all developed countries females and males enter university in approximately equal ratios.
 Thus, the 2:1 ratio in Malaysia is seen as rather peculiar when placed in a global context.

 Malaysian polytechnics and community colleges are not degree-producing institutions and none have post-graduate programmes.
 Most are vocational or technical institutions.
 This imbalance is corrected once the respective genders leave the education system.

 Racial quotas in public universities

 In 1973, the Malaysian government implemented an affirmative action program, setting a quota of 55% of university places for Bumiputeras and the remaining 45% for Chinese and Indian students.
 The university quota system created considerable unhappiness among the Chinese and Indians.

 In 2000, the quota for Bumiputera is raised to 90% and limited the intake of non-Bumiputera such as Indian and Chinese to 10%.

+By 2008, the quota for university entrance had been abolished.
+Quotas in the matriculation program remained.

 In 2010, the Indian community was shocked at the low 2% to 3% intake of Indian students into public universities.
 Indians are faring badly under the quota system used for university intake.
 Under the meritocratic system, about 5% to 10% of the students were Indians.

-In a 2019, the Minister of Education Maszlee Malik mentioned that the cabinet discussed the issue and decided to maintain the 90% quota.
+In 2019, the Minister of Education Maszlee Malik mentioned that the cabinet discussed the issue and decided to maintain the 90% quota.
 He also mentioned the decision to raise the amount of seats available, and that there would be some priority for the bottom 40% (B40) income group.

+In 2020, it was announced that the 10% of vacancies for non-bumiputera in matriculation program would be divided into 5.43% for the Chinese, 3.72% for the Indian and 0.85% for others.